rickyangeles/rm-project/README.md

 - [x] Visual Overhaul
 - [x] Sticky Sidebar
 - [x] Link sidebar section line to their own section
-- [ ] Set a default price for each activity, using day group pricing
+- [x] Set a default price for each activity, using day group pricing
-- [ ] Make sidebar pricing update for each individual section, as the user selects activities
+- [x] Make sidebar pricing update for each individual section, as the user selects activities
-- [ ] Make sidebar total pricing update as the user selects activities
+- [x] Make sidebar total pricing update as the user selects activities
 - [ ] Bring in the data from the ACF REST API into each activity (Price, Desc, Link);
-- [ ] Make submit button add parameters based on the values selected.
+- [x] Make submit button add parameters based on the values selected.
 For Gravity Form use
 - [ ] Pull in section description from custom field yet to be created
 - [ ] Make the activities in each section show pricing as soon as Group Type is selected, hide otherwise
-- [ ] Grey out the activity sections instead of hiding it.
+- [x] Grey out the activity sections instead of hiding it.
+- [ ] Make the link pull in each activity selected from each section instead of just the section subtotal